 - Overseeing the financial performance of the school and making sure its money is well spent

 All Governor monitoring visits are recorded and shared with the Full Governing Body.
 They can be used to monitor aspects of each Schools Plans.
-Minutes are taken at all Full Governing Body and Committee meetings to evidence the work of the school and Governors.
+Minutes are taken at all Full Governing Body meetings to evidence the work of the school and Governors.

 The Governing Body is made up of 13 Governors as shown below: